mmbuw/gispl/thesis/10-implementation.md

 For the last part, GISpL.js was designed and built in a way that is typical for JavaScript and the browser.
 Actions based on user input are usually assigned as callback functions or listeners for a particular event.
 For instance, every page node, e.g. an HTML tag, inherits from EventTarget [@eventtarget] and thus contains `addEventListener` and similar methods which can be used to assign actions based on user clicks, mouse movement, scroll etc. Libraries such as jQuery have further simplified this by using simple `on` and `off` methods that can assign built in and custom event actions to page elements.

 GISpL.js draws inspiration from jQuery and many other libraries by defining a gispl object that contains a collection or list of elements (so called array-like objects).
 Additionally, the gispl object contains `on` and `off` methods to add callback functions to the elements in the collection, with the events in this case representing gestures.
-As shown in Figure {@fig:overview}, a user is responsible for defining a gesture according to the GISpL specification that is plugged into GISpL.js; it also needs to specify the elements for the gesture and and action, or actions, that will be executed once the gesture is recognized; GISpL.js will take care of recognizing user input and executing all of the defined actions for a particular element.
+As shown in Figure {@fig:overview}, a user is responsible for defining a gesture according to the GISpL specification that is plugged into GISpL.js; it also needs to specify the elements for the gesture and the associating action, or actions, that will be executed once the gesture is recognized; GISpL.js will take care of recognizing user input and executing all of the defined actions for a particular element.

 ![Actions to gestures added by users get triggered based on input](./figures/overview.png){#fig:overview}